 Monthly meetings are held on the second Sunday in Melbourne at Carnegie (with the exception of November and January).

 Today, the BSV has members from all over Australia from all age groups.

 The society is very active in providing workshops by local tutors at the monthly meetings.
-Techniques including a range of bead weaving stitches, are taught, and other complimentary techniques like working with polymer clay, resin, fabric or metal.
+Techniques including a range of bead weaving stitches are taught, and other complementary techniques like working with polymer clay, resin, fabric or metal.

-The common passion for creating beautiful jewellery and non-jewellery pieces using a large variety of different media makes the BSV a successful and inclusive organization and the monthly meetings highly inspiring events.
+The common passion for creating beautiful jewellery and non-jewellery pieces using a large variety of different media makes the BSV a successful and inclusive organisation and the monthly meetings highly inspiring events.

-The various exhibitions of beadwork held in conjunction with the Bead Expo each year provide an amazing array of high quality bead work in different categories, e.g. the “Bead Challenge”, “Member’s Showcase”, including the “Handmade Bead” competition.
+The various exhibitions of beadwork held in conjunction with the Bead Expo each year provide an amazing array of high quality bead work in different categories, e.g. the “Bead Challenge”, and “Member’s Showcase” competition.